End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: End-to-end training

 The architecture and hyper-parameters of the receiver \ac{NN} have been kept fixed to provide a fair comparison among the different transmitter configurations.
 The chosen \ac{NN} architecture yielded a sufficiently small network size while still guaranteeing good detection performances.
 A fine optimization of the receiver hyper-parameters for the optimal transmitter configuration would potentially improve the communication system performance, but doing it is beyond the scope of this work.

 As the \acp{EDFA} noise in the channel is randomly generated at each training iteration, no identical batch is seen more than once by the \ac{AE} during the training, even though the transmitted symbols may be the same due to the finite batch size (online learning).
-This prevents overfitting problems that may instead arise when using a training dataset of fixed and limited size that is reused multiple times during the training process (batch learning).
+This prevents overfitting problems that may instead arise when using a training dataset of fixed and limited size that is reused multiple times during the training process (batch learning). \ul{This choice allows avoiding a separate cross-validation loss analysis to monitor eventual overfitting.}